This post may contain affiliate links.

 Sphynx and other hairless cats lack fur and are naked, being fully exposed to natural elements.
 These cats are very sensitive and are prone to a lot of skin and inflammatory issues such as sunburns and irritation, which may occur when they are exposed to sunlight as well as in certain climates.

-Here are 5 Things you must know about Sphynx cats in regards to sunburns.
+Here are 5 Things you must know about Sphynx cats in regard to sunburns.

 Do Sphynx Cats Get Sunburns?